mulesoft-assets/template-db2sfdc-user-migration/README.md

 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.

+## endpoints.xml<a name="endpointsxml"/>
+This is the file where you will found the inbound and outbound sides of your integration app.
+This Template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.

+### Inbound Flow
+**HTTP Inbound Endpoint** - Start Report Generation
++ `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
++ The path configured by default is `migrateUsers` and you are free to change for the one you prefer.
++ The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
+CloudHub will then route requests from your application domain URL to the endpoint.
++ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Users synced and filtered by the criteria specified.

 ## errorHandling.xml<a name="errorhandlingxml"/>
 Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.